MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. If the **Protect** action is not available or is greyed out, verify that you have the Azure Information Protection (AIP) Premium P1 license.
 For more information, see [Azure Information Protection integration](azip-integration.md).
 1. If the **Protect** action is available, but are not seeing the appropriate labels.
-    1. In Cloud App Security, in the menu bar, click the settings cog, select **Azure Information Protection**, and verify that the AIP integration is enabled.
+    1. In Defender for Cloud Apps, in the menu bar, click the settings cog, select **Azure Information Protection**, and verify that the AIP integration is enabled.
     1. For Office labels, in the AIP portal, make sure **Unified Labeling** is selected.

 <a name="policies-additional-considerations"></a>